HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 (https://www.designlibero.com/portfolio/the-green-wheel/)

 ![Image](the-green-wheel-02.jpg)
+(The Green Wheel is a circular automatic garden that rotates around a focal light source.)

 Based on NASA's rotary hydroponic garden that provides astronauts with fresh produce whilst in orbit, The Green Wheel creates an optimal enviroment for house plants.
 Its circular design provides more space for plants and caters to the plant's light needs as it is arranged around a centre light source and the plants rotate around it.
 A water reservoir and a pump automatically waters the plants when needed.